-A&HG 4175 Law and the Arts II
+A&HG 4175 - Law and the Arts II

-Permission from professor required.
-Lectures and seminars on not-for-profit corporations, alternative forms of organization and tax exemption; the role and problems of trustees, directors, and officers; and commercial and political activity, administrative regulations concerning arts organizations, and artsspecific contracts.
+Permission from professor required for non-AADM majors.
+Lectures and seminars on not-for-profit corporations, alternative forms of organization and tax exemption; the role and problems of trustees, directors, and officers; and commercial and political activity, administrative regulations concerning arts organizations, and arts-specific contracts.

-A&HG 4176 Support Structures: Development and Fundraising in the Arts and Humanities
+A&HG 4176 - Support Structures: Development and Fundraising in the Arts and Humanities

-Permission from professor required.
+Permission from professor required for non-AADM majors.
 An overview of current thinking in the field on finding support and generating funds for cultural initiatives including traditional and non-traditional approaches, funding trend analysis and research, new media platforms, emerging legal structures and considerations and social entrepreneurship and revenue generation.

-A&HG 4370 Practicum in arts administration
+A&HG 4370 - Practicum in arts administration